I’ve driven past the Grosvenor Hotel on many occasions and always wondered what was inside the walls of what looked like a basic hotel.

 We dined in the back area where you order your food at the bar, however the menu across the venue is the same.
 After walking past their wood oven, it was a no brainer to go with a pizza.
 With a range of different traditional pizza’s available, I went with the ‘Calabrese’ with tomato, mozzarella, roast capsicum and spicy calabrese salami.
 The salami definitely had a bit of a kick to it and the crust was perfectly thin.
 It was a bit soggy, however was so tasty!
 The pizzas are a decent size and can be shared between two.

-The ’500gm Rib Eye’, dry aged in house and served with chips and a salad were also ordered.
+MC ordered the ‘500gm Rib Eye’, dry aged in house and served with chips and a salad.
 Probably not the best steak, however it was cooked to perfection.
 The chips on the other hand were amazing!
 The chips here are worth trying.
 They are triple cooked over a 72 hour period, which makes them incredibly crispy on the outside and soft on the inside.

 Last out was the ‘Cheese & Bacon Burger’, served with a side of chips on a beautiful brioche bun.
 A very juicy burger with crispy bacon and melted cheese, what a great way to end the weekend!